Ajstros/pyripherals/docs/source/new_peripheral_guide.rst

 Interfaces
 ----------
-Add a class for your peripheral to the :py:mod:`~interfaces.interfaces` module.
-If your peripheral uses an I2C or SPI interface, you may consider extending the :py:class:`~interfaces.interfaces.I2CController`, :py:class:`~interfaces.interfaces.SPIController`, or :py:class:`~interfaces.interfaces.SPIFifoDriven` class.
+Add a class for your peripheral to the :py:mod:`~pyripherals.peripherals` subpackage in a new module.
+If your peripheral uses an I2C or SPI interface, you may consider extending the :py:class:`~pyripherals.peripherals.I2CController`, :py:class:`~pyripherals.peripherals.SPIController`, or :py:class:`~pyripherals.peripherals.SPIFifoDriven` class.
 Your class should include a :py:meth:`create_chips` method for creating several instances of the new peripheral at once.
 Write and read commands are commonly useful methods that, if applicable, should be included, but remaining functionality will likely be specific to your peripheral.
 Add what will be useful.

 Sandbox/Test File
 -----------------